Seizures and Epilepsy

 - Reinforce trigger reduction, driving/machinery law adherence, medical-alert identification, and seizure-diary tracking.

-- Link families to community support resources such as epilepsy organizations.
+- Link families to community support services such as epilepsy organizations.

 - Reevaluate outcomes continuously and revise care plans when goals are partially met or unmet.